Divine Secrets of the Ya-Ya Sisterhood poster

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This illustrates the protagonist's commitment to Sidda agrees to stay at the lake house and read through the Ya-Ya scrapbook, choosing to explore her mother's past to understand their broken relationship., moving from reaction to action.

 The Collapse moment at 88 minutes (76% through) represents the emotional nadir.
 Here, Sidda tells Connor she cannot marry him, convinced she is too damaged by her mother's legacy.
-She pushes away the man she loves, hitting her emotional rock bottom and nearly destroying her chance at happiness., reveals the protagonist at their lowest point.
+She pushes away the man she loves, hitting her emotional rock bottom and nearly destroying her chance at happiness., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 81% of the runtime.
 Sidda realizes that understanding her mother's brokenness does not mean she is doomed to repeat it.
 She sees that Vivi loved her even through mental illness, and that she can choose to accept love and break the cycle.
 She decides to reconcile., demonstrating the transformation achieved throughout the journey.